-DTP makes it easier for people to switch services, or try new and innovative products, by improving the ease and speed of data portability.
+DTP runs as a server in a data exporter’s platform.
+From there, it makes it easier for the data exporter to offer destinations for porting, exporting or backing up data, even in large volume.
+In turn this allows people to switch services or try new and innovative products.
 Without DTP, transferring a copy of data from one service to another can be a time consuming process, requiring a user to download a copy of their data to a local device and re-upload it to a new service.
 This can be particularly challenging for mobile-only users, those with limited bandwidth, and in markets where people pay-as-they-go for data usage.
-The data portability tools built on the Data Transfer Project framework remove the need for local device storage and transfer–enabling users to move their data directly between services.
-The project makes this easier for companies as well by providing standard data formats and necessary adapters.
+Direct service-to-service portability removes the need for local device storage and transfer -– enabling users to move their data directly between services.

 About the Data Transfer Initiative

 The Data Transfer Initiative commits dedicated policy and engineering resources to the promotion of data portability.

 Data portability legislation happens at the EU, in the US (both federal and state level) and in other countries and jurisdictions.
 Those laws affect technology platforms very broadly since so many data and content platforms and services are likely to have international userbases or to participate in data transfers involving parties in other jurisdictions.
 DTI policy staff are following or engaged in many active areas of policy across these jurisdictions.